Jayx239/BrowseSharp/PULL_REQUEST_TEMPLATE.md

 (c) Optimization

+(d) Other - Describe below:

-### Overview of pull request, descript briefly what changes are in the pull request:
+### Describe briefly what changes are in the pull request and why they are relevant:

-### Describe the need for the changes in the pull request:

-### Describe what measures were used to test the code changes:

-### Provide a link to the unit tests for this pull request, requests will not be accepted if appropriate unit tests are not provided: